 - Farmers Market Wilson High School parking lot, Southwest Capitol Highway at Sunset Boulevard.
 10 am-2 pm Sundays, First Sunday in May to Sunday before Thanksgiving, twice monthly December-April.
 See hillsdalefarmersmarket.com.

-- Eating Out Located at 6000's SW Capitol Highway are numerous small shops and eating places.
-You will find every kind of store that you need in the shopping area to include a bakery, bagel shop, and a Starbuck's.
-The Capitol Coffee House and Bistro at 6446 SW Capitol Highway offers not only an interesting decor (once a train depot and then coffee shop with a cigar store) with old-fashioned fixtures and outdoor seating but interesting food (Franco-Cuban-Cascadian).
+- Eating Out Located at 6000’s SW Capitol Highway are numerous small shops and eating places.
+You will find every kind of store that you need in the shopping area to include a bakery, bagel shop, and a Starbuck’s.
+The Capitol Coffee House and Bistro at 6446 SW Capitol Highway has an interesting decor (once a train depot and then coffee shop with a cigar store) with old-fashioned fixtures and outdoor seating and interesting food (Franco-Cuban-Cascadian).

 - Public Library The Hillsdale Library was awarded Leed™ (Leadership in Energy and Environmental Design) gold certification as a “green building” in 2004, the year the southwest Portland library reopened in its new location.
 The library boasts a large collection of books as well as audio and visual materials.